-- clearly identify the types of concerns that may be reported under the policy and how and to whom reports may be made; - explain how the confidentiality of the whistleblower's identity is safeguarded and the whistleblower is protected from retaliation or victimisation; - outline the processes to follow up and investigate reports made under the policy; - provide for the training of employees about the whistleblower policy and their rights and obligations under it; - provide for the training of managers and others who may receive whistleblower reports about how to respond to them; and - incorporate a periodic audit or review of the policy and related procedures to check if whistleblower reports were appropriately recorded, investigated and responded to and whether any changes are required to the entity's whistleblower policy or .procedures
+- Link the policy to the organisation's statement of values. - Clearly identify the types of concerns that may be reported under the policy and how and to whom reports may be made (including to senior executives and the board). - Explain how the confidentiality of the whistleblower's identity is safeguarded and the whistleblower is protected from retaliation or victimisation. - Outline the processes to follow up and investigate reports made under the policy. - Provide for the training of employees about the whistleblower policy and their rights and obligations under it. - Provide for the training of managers and others who may receive whistleblower reports about how to respond to them. - State that the policy will be periodically reviewed to check that it is operating effectively and whether any changes are required to the policy.